 - Enterprise security is non-negotiable with compliance requirements

-- Complete governance across all AI agents is essential
+- Complete governance across employees and internal agents is essential

-- Audit trails and compliance reporting are required
+- Audit logs and centralized observability are required

 Implementation Recommendations: